cran/mRpostman/README.md

     syntax”*](https://allanvc.github.io/mRpostman/articles/code_migration.html).

-2. Old versions of the libcurl C library ({curl}’s main engine) will cause malfunctioning of this package.
+2. Old versions of the libcurl C library ({curl}’s main engine) will cause the malfunction of this package.
 If your libcurl’s version is above 7.58.0, you should be fine.
 However, if you intend to use OAuth 2.0 authentication, then you will need libcurl \>= 7.65.0.
 To know more about the OAuth 2.0 authentication in this package, refer